Antarctic Blue Whale: Profile and Information

 5. They have long life spans

-Though blue whales are not as old as the world’s oldest trees, they are part of the world’s longest-lived creatures.
+Blue whales are not as old as the world’s oldest trees but are part of the world’s longest-lived creatures.
 The average life should be around 80 to 90 years, but the oldest blue whale lived for about 110 years.

 Leave a Reply